SuperSilverStone/plugin-development/README.md

 To register an event, we first need to create a new .java class.
 Then, we can use the code below to register a new event.

 To do this, replace the *events()* class with your class.
-(This is the file which you created in the video.)
+(This is the file which you created in the video).
 ```java
   public void onEnable() {
     Bukkit.getPluginManager().registerEvents(new events(), this);